nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * `deleteevent 2`

 ### List all events : `listevents`
-Shows all the upcoming events in amigos
+Lists all the upcoming events in Amigos.

 **Format**: `listevents [-a]`